Osatuore-Oladayo/Udacity-Data-Visualization-Tableau-Project/Readme.md

 # Udacity Data Visualization with Tableau Project

->This project makes use of a kaggle dataset and contains 2015 census data for all counties in the United States of America.
+>This project makes use of 2015 census data for all counties in the United States of America and made available by Udacity.
 ## Questions for analysis
 >1.
 Which state has the best transportation?
 >2.
 How does income and poverty look across America?